 Conversion to CAD from another currency to calculate reference level values for a particular dispatch day will be based upon the applicable end of day foreign exchange rate as posted by the Bank of Canada.

-3. Process for Establishing Reference Levels for Non-Financial Dispatch Data Parameters minimum generation block run-time;
+3. Process for Establishing Reference Levels for Non-Financial Dispatch Data Parameters

 The IESO will establish reference levels for the following non-financial dispatch data parameters: